benvarela/citation_counter/README.md

 # README
 ## Function
-The citation_counter module outputs a set of metadata from a set of journal articles provided by the user by interfacing with the [Elsevier](https://dev.elsevier.com), [Semantic Scholar](https://www.semanticscholar.org/product/api) and [Open Alex](https://docs.openalex.org/how-to-use-the-api/api-overview) APIs.
+The citation_counter module outputs a set of metadata from a set of journal articles provided by the user by interfacing with the [Elsevier](https://dev.elsevier.com), [Semantic Scholar](https://www.semanticscholar.org/product/api), [Open Alex](https://docs.openalex.org/how-to-use-the-api/api-overview) and [Scimago](https://www.scimagojr.com) APIs.

 ## CSV file requirement (file input)
 A csv file with the title and DOI of each journal article to extract metadata for is required.